 The site is within the Collier County Water/Sewer District and the development proposed will be served by Collier County.
-There are no water and sewer capacity issues; therefore, the project is consistent with the Sanitary Sewer and Potable Water Elements of the Growth Management Plan.
+There is potable water and wasterwater capacity available to serve the project.
+Therefore, the project is consistent with the Sanitary Sewer and Potable Water Elements of the Growth Management Plan.